flutter/website/src/docs/cookbook/maintenance/error-reporting.md

 ### What does that give me?

 This is all you need for Sentry to capture unhandled errors in Dart and native layers.
 Including Swift, Objective-C, C, C++ on iOS.
-And on Android: Java, Kotlin and C.
+And on Android: Java, Kotlin, C and C++.

 ## 4. Capture errors programatically